AdithyaSiva5/adithyasiva5/README.md

 ## About Me

-I'm Adithya Sivan, a Full Stack Developer from India specializing in the MERN stack (MongoDB, Express.js, React, Node.js) with experience in TypeScript, Java, and C. My GitHub is a hub for innovative, small-scale projects designed to inspire and invite collaboration.
-I focus on building efficient, scalable web applications and welcome contributions via pull requests.
+I'm Adithya Sivan, a Full Stack Developer from India specializing in the MERN stack (MongoDB, Express.js, React, Node.js) with experience in TypeScript, Java, C, C#, and Android development.
+My GitHub is a hub for innovative, small-scale projects designed to inspire and invite collaboration.
+I focus on building efficient, scalable applications and welcome contributions via pull requests.
 If you find my work valuable, please consider supporting me at [Razorpay](https://razorpay.me/@adithyasivanps).

-- **Current Project**: Developing a Job Portal with real-time features using MERN and WebRTC.
-- **Expertise**: JavaScript, TypeScript, React, Node.js, MongoDB, AWS.
-- **Open to Discuss**: MERN stack, RESTful APIs, cloud deployment, or your project ideas.
-- **Fun Fact**: I thrive on transforming concepts into functional prototypes.

 ## My Mission